20tab/UnrealEnginePython/README.md

 text_render_component = unreal_engine.find_class('TextRenderComponent')
 ```

-will internally search for the 'TextRenderComponent' class (via unreal c++ reflection) and when found will check if it is available in the cache, otherwise it will create a new ue_PyUObject object that will be placed in the cache.
+Will internally search for the 'TextRenderComponent' class (via unreal c++ reflection) and when found will check if it is available in the cache, otherwise it will create a new ue_PyUObject object that will be placed in the cache.

 From the previous example the 'text_render_component' maintains a mapping to the UObject (well a UClass in this example).